Username or email address *

 Christian Oliver joined the CEO Forum as the Executive Coordinator, Member Engagement and Discipleship in September 2022.
 She was born and raised in sunny Las Vegas, NV and received both her bachelor’s and master’s in architecture.
 She attended the University of Nevada, Las Vegas and went on to the University of Utah, completing her graduate program in 2010.

 Prior to joining the CEO Forum, Christian worked as an Architectural Associate in Salt Lake City and Los Angeles.
-Christian, along with her husband and two children, live in the Dallas/Fort Worth area.
+Christian and her family live in the Dallas/Fort Worth area.
 When Christian is not exploring the outdoors with her family, she can be found harnessing child-like wonder with her little ones, through artful messes or spontaneous dance parties.

 Todd Bright is the Founding Partner of Bright & Associates, a boutique accounting firm specializing in church and ministry outsourced bookkeeping and CFO services.
 Todd has over 30 years of extensive business leadership and management experience, including working in public accounting with KPMG, serving as Vice President – Planning & Analysis at Eckerd Corporation, and then leading as CFO, and eventually President/CEO, of Lifestyle Family Fitness.
 Todd started Bright & Associates in 2014 after coming to ministry in 2008, and today, Bright & Associates is responsible for various levels of financial operations at 23 ministries across the United States.
 Todd is married to Heather, and they have six children, Daniel, Lauren, Noah, Seth, Hannah, and Samuel.
 Todd and his family reside in Parker, Colorado.

 Jim Denison, PhD, is a cultural theologian and the founder and CEO of Denison Ministries, which is transforming 6.8 million lives through meaningful digital content.